SteCiu01/DAX-Filtering-and-Data-Modelling/DAX-Codes/Filter Context Handling via Data Model Design/README.md

 **The key insight:**

 - Separate dimension tables create isolated filter contexts.
 Each dimension can be manipulated independently without creating row-level dependencies in the fact table.
-- Never use fact table columns in both slicers AND CALCULATE filter manipulations.
+- Never use fact table columns in both slicers and CALCULATE filter manipulations.
 Always create a dimension table to isolate the filter context.